Free Quick-Start Guide

 Claude & Claude Code Quick-Start Guide

-20 practical tips for using Claude and Claude Code as a non-developer — better prompts, fewer token burns, cleaner workflows, and safer file changes.
+20 practical tips for using Claude and Claude Code as a non-developer — better prompts, cleaner workflows, smarter model choices, and safer file changes.

 Beginner-friendly